-0 - 5 mins late Go directly to your class 5 - 20 mins late Report to the office before going to class.
+0 - 5 mins late Go directly to your class 5 - 15 mins late Report to the office before going to class.
 Explain why you are late.
 Get a late slip (needed to enter the class late).
-20 mins or more late You cannot enter the class until after the break.
+Over 15 mins late You cannot enter the class until after the break.
 After a break, students MUST arrive on time.